Qovery/qovery-client-javascript/docs/OrganizationAccountGitRepositoriesApi.md

 let apiInstance = new QoveryApi.OrganizationAccountGitRepositoriesApi();
 let organizationId = "organizationId_example"; // String | Organization ID
 let opts = {
-  'name': "name_example" // String | The name of the repository where to retrieve the branches };
+  'gitTokenId': "gitTokenId_example", // String | The git token id that must be used for the application 'name': "name_example" // String | The name of the repository where to retrieve the branches };
 apiInstance.getOrganizationBitbucketRepositoryBranches(organizationId, opts, (error, data, response) => {